gSchool/ada-2-ruby-on-rails/intro-to-rails-3/indirect-relationships.md

 ## Learning Goals

-By the end of this lesson, students should be able to...
+By the end of this lesson we will be able to:

 - Identify when an indirect model relation would be useful
 - Set up an indirect relation using `has_many through:`